Expurple/home.expurple.me/content/posts/Rust-solves-the-issues-with-exceptions.md

   information.
 The `E` in `Result<T, E>` is the prime example of this.
 - A compact [`?`
   operator](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#a-shortcut-for-propagating-errors-the--operator)
   to convert and propagate errors.
-It makes "dumb" error propagation as ergonomic as when using exceptions.
-But it's also explicit and visible in a code review.
-In Rust, the equivalent of that incorrect `f(g(x))` inside a `try` block would look like `f(g(x)?)?`, clearly marking both points where a jump / early return happens.
+It makes error propagation as ergonomic as when using exceptions.
+But it's also explicit and visible in a code review, as we've discussed in the section about a tricky `f(g(x))`.
 - Ergonomic, exhaustive [pattern matching](https://doc.rust-lang.org/rust-by-example/flow_control/match.html),
   complemented by: